Boston Cord Tissue Banking

 Why Bank Cord Tissue?

-Cord Tissue is plentiful in Mesenchymal stem cells (MSCs), which form connective tissues.
+Cord Tissue is rich in Mesenchymal stem cells (MSCs), which are essential for building and supporting connective tissues.

 • Nerves